The best drawing tablet: digital drawing tablets for artists

 The best tablets feel the most natural to use the pen on.
 What’s beneath the screen has a lot to do with this.

 Nearly all artists need pressure sensitivity.
-Pressure sensitivity makes it so that the harder you press down, the thicker your line gets, just as using a pencil on paper.
-In some programs, you can also control opacity.
+Pressure sensitivity means the harder you press down, the thicker your line gets.
+In this way it’s like using a pencil on paper.
+And in some programs, you can also control opacity with pressure.

 You also want good pen accuracy.
 “Parallax” is the name for the little gap you may see between your pen and line.
-Though it’s fairly easy to get used to, it can get in the way of accuracy.
+You want that to be as small as possible.

-And, you want no lag time (also called latency) between when you touch the pen to the screen and when you see your line.
+And, you want no lag time (also called latency) between when you touch the pen to the tablet screen or surface and when you see your line.

 Multitouch is the ability to use gestures such as zoom, pan, and navigate by using two or more fingers.
-Art software is increasingly made to integrate with touch.
-Though you don’t need touch, it’s a useful feature and part of what makes a best drawing tablet.
+More art software is being made to integrate with touch.
+Though you don’t need touch, it’s a useful feature and lets you use the tablet as a trackpad or mouse as well.

 Trends in drawing tablets

-Trends right now include real-world elements, such as ways to digitize using real pens and markers, stronger 3D program support, innovative input devices such as the Microsoft Surface Dial.
-Though it has yet to hit the shelves, increased sophistication in optics, such as scanning 3D objects from the screen and being able to manipulate them.
+Trends right now include real-world elements, such using real pens and markers.
+There’s also stronger 3D program support.
+We see innovative input devices such as the Microsoft Surface Dial.
+Developers are working on optics, such as using the screen to scan and manipulate 3D objects.

 Click to see a comparison chart of all we’ve reviewed so far, with handy links to reviews and shopping.